-Shredded gel-infused memory foam provides a cooling effect.
-Blended with plush microfiber for a luxurious downy feel with excellent support.
+Shredded gel-infused memory foam provides cooling effect.
+Blended with microfiber for a downy feel with excellent support.
 Adjustable loft.
-Bamboo-derived outer cover is hypoallergenic and soft.
+Bamboo-derived outer cover is hypoallergenic.
 Gusseted design delivers even support and superb comfort.
 Comes with a 100-night trial for buyer confidence.
-Ideal for therapeutic use or simple indulgence.
+Ideal for therapeutic use.

 Expensive.
 Some owners noticed a slight odor, which dissipates upon airing.

+Pack of 2 memory foam pillows.
 A combination of shredded memory foam and poly-fiber offers a blend of comfort and support.
 Breathable.
-Loft is easy to adjust by removing or adding foam.
+The loft is easy to adjust by removing or adding foam.
 Bamboo/polyester cover is naturally hypoallergenic and dust mite resistant.
 Fully machine washable and dryer safe.

 Can get a bit warm.
-Comes with the typical memory foam smell and needs to be aired before using.
+Comes with the typical memory foam smell and needs to be aired before use.

 Quality high-density shredded memory foam filling can be adjusted to user preference.
 Molds to the shape of your head and neck for superb support and comfort.
 Nontoxic, hypoallergenic, and dust mite resistant.
 Breathable Kool-Flow Bamboo case.
 Machine washable.